 An upper respiratory infection (URI) affects the nasal passages and throat.
-It can cause a cough, excess mucus, and other symptoms.
-Treatment will depend on the cause, but home remedies include using a dehumidifier and taking pain relief medication.
+It can cause symptoms, such as a cough and excess mucus.

 A URI occurs when a virus or bacteria enter the body, usually through the mouth or nose.
 The infection may pass to another person through touch or a sneeze or cough.
 The treatment is usually simple unless a person also has a chronic respiratory condition, such as asthma.

 Also, children who spend lots of time around other kids may be more prone to these infections, because children are less likely than adults to wash their hands after sneezing or wipe their noses when they need to.

 Enclosed spaces where people gather, such as classrooms, offices, and homes, can be high risk areas for the spread of URIs.

 This article explores how to identify a URI, the possible causes, how it spreads, and the available treatments.